kunifujiwara/microclimate-vision/README.md

 [![License: CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-sa/4.0/)

 ## Overview
-Repository for the code used for multimodal prediction of climatic parameters using street-level and satellite imagery, developed by the [Urban Analytics Lab (UAL)](https://ual.sg/) at the National University of Singapore (NUS).
+Repository for the code used for multimodal prediction of climatic parameters using street-level and satellite imagery, developed by the [Urban Analytics Lab (UAL)](https://ual.sg/) at the National University of Singapore (NUS) in collaboration with [Takenaka Corporation](https://www.takenaka.co.jp/takenaka_e/).

 You can read more about this project on [its website](https://ual.sg/publication/2024-scs-microclimate-vision/) too.